tevelee/AdventOfCode/Sources/2019/Tasks/AoC_2019_Day8_part1.md

 ## --- Day 8: Space Image Format ---
-The Elves' spirits are lifted when they realize you have an opportunity to reboot one of their Mars rovers, and so they are curious if you would spend a brief sojourn on Mars.
-You land your ship near the rover.
+The Elves' spirits are lifted when they realize you have an opportunity to reboot one of their Mars rovers, and so they are curious if you would spend a brief sojourn on Mars.<!--- I'm not sorry. --> You land your ship near the rover.

 When you reach the rover, you discover that it's already in the process of rebooting!
-It's just waiting for someone to enter a [BIOS](https://en.wikipedia.org/wiki/BIOS password.
+It's just waiting for someone to enter a [BIOS](https://en.wikipedia.org/wiki/BIOS) password.
 The Elf responsible for the rover takes a picture of the password (your puzzle input) and sends it to you via the Digital Sending Network.

 Unfortunately, images sent via the Digital Sending Network aren't encoded with any normal encoding; instead, they're encoded in a special Space Image Format.
 None of the Elves seem to remember why this is the case.
 They send you the instructions to decode it.